-The East Inner geography is roughly bounded by Central Avenue to the north, Eastway Drive and Wendover Road to the east, Randolph Road to the south, and the John Belk and Brookshire Freeways to the west.
+The East Middle & Outer geography is roughly bounded by Shamrock Drive, Robinson Church Road, and Reedy Creek to the north, City of Charlotte limits to the east, Sardis and Randolph Roads to the south, and Wendover Road and Eastway Drive to the west.

-The geography includes several major avenues (Randolph Road, 7th Street, Central Avenue) and Independence Boulevard radiating outward from Uptown; all of which include high-capacity or express transit service.
-While there are fewer east-west avenues such as Hawthorne Lane, the plan area includes a predominantly grid street network that increases connectivity.
-The geography is served by the LYNX Gold Line and is traversed by the Norfolk Southern Railway.
+The geography includes several major avenues (Monroe Road, Central Avenue/Albemarle Road) and Independence Boulevard radiating outward from Uptown as well as several eastwest avenues (Sharon Amity Road, WT Harris Boulevard, Harrisburg Road); all of which include high-capacity or express transit service.
+The plan area is composed of curvilinear or culde-sac streets that limit connectivity.
+It is also traversed by the Norfolk Southern Railway.

-Nearly half of the geography was developed during the 1890s-1930s, concurrent with the expansion of the streetcar network, and is considered more walkable given the setbacks, scale, and mix of uses within buildings.
-Development from the 1940s-1960s was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
-Both periods of development include a significant amount of low-density residential development (39% of development is classified as Neighborhood 1).
-There is also a significant amount of Campus development (19%) concentrated along Randolph Road and Commercial development (21%) along the 7th Street and Central Avenue corridors.
+Nearly half of the geography was developed during the 1940s-1970s; this period of development was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
+The other half of the geography was developed from the 1970s-2000s which was constructed in a similar form but included more cul-desacs.
+Both periods of development include a significant amount of low-density residential development (59% of development is classified as Neighborhood 1).
+There is a concentration of Commercial development (10%) along the major avenues and 8% Parks and Preserves, which is land that is intended to remain as natural space in perpetuity.